smartmakers/drivers/readme.md

 # ThingsHub Driver Development Kit

-The SmartMakers driver SDK contains pre-built executables, documentation, and examples for developing and deploying your own IoT device driver for the thingsHub IoT middleware.
+The SmartMakers driver SDK contains pre-built executables, documentation, and examples for developing and deploying your own IoT device driver for the thingsHub IoT Integration Plattform.

 ## Quickstart Guide